 Dog owners, including owners of a livestock working dogs, will only be required to pay a fee when they apply for an ‘approval to breed’.

-Regulations setting the fees will be drafted and introduced once the new legislation has been passed by Parliament.
+Regulations setting the fees will be drafted and introduced in consultation with stakeholders.

 If a person’s ‘approval to breed’ is refused, they can lodge an objection with their local government or appeal the decision to the State Administrative Tribunal.

-Under the new legislation, it will be mandatory for all dog owners to sterilise their dog by the time the dog reaches two years of age, unless it is otherwise exempt.
+When the new laws commence, it will be mandatory for all dog owners to sterilise their dog by the time the dog reaches two years of age, unless it is otherwise exempt.

 These provisions will only apply to dogs that are not registered with their local government when the legislation comes into effect.